protobufjs/protobuf.js/README.md

 const decoded = AwesomeMessage.decode(encoded);
 ```

 `encode` expects a message instance or equivalent plain object and does not verify input implicitly.
-Use `verify` for plain objects whose shape is not guaranteed, `create` to create a message instance from already valid data when useful, and `fromObject` when conversion from broader JavaScript objects is needed.
+Use `create` to create a message instance from already valid data when useful, `verify` for plain objects whose shape is not guaranteed, and `fromObject` when conversion from broader JavaScript objects is needed.

 Plain objects can be encoded directly when they already use protobuf.js runtime types: numbers for 32-bit numeric fields, booleans for `bool`, strings for `string`, `Uint8Array` or `Buffer` for `bytes`, arrays for repeated fields, and plain objects for maps.
-Map keys are the string representation of the respective value or an 8-character hash string for 64-bit/`Long` keys.
-When exact 64-bit integer support is required, install [`long`](https://github.com/dcodeIO/long.js) with protobuf.js.
+Map keys are the string representation of the respective value or an 8-character hash string for 64-bit keys.

 Unknown fields present on the wire are preserved by default in `message.$unknowns` and forwarded when the message is re-encoded.
-Unknown field data can be dropped from a decoded message with `delete message.$unknowns`, discarded during decode per reader with `reader.discardUnknown = true`, or disabled by default for subsequently created readers with `Reader.discardUnknown = true`.
+Unknown field data can be dropped from a decoded message with `delete message.$unknowns`, discarded during decode with `reader.discardUnknown = true` per reader, or disabled by default for subsequently created readers with `Reader.discardUnknown = true`.

 ### Convert plain objects